-Words such as "may," "anticipate," "estimate," "expects," "projects," "intends," "plans," "believes" and words and terms of similar substance used in connection with any discussion of future operating or financial performance, identify forward-looking statements.
+Words such as "may," "anticipate," "believes," "continue" "could," "estimate," "expects," "intends," "likely," "plans," "schedule," "seek," "target," and "will" and words and terms of similar substance used in connection with any discussion of future operating or financial performance, identify forward-looking statements.
 All forward-looking statements are management's present expectations of future events and are subject to a number of risks and uncertainties that could cause actual results to differ materially and adversely from those described in the forward-looking statements.
-These risks include, but are not limited to those set forth under the heading "Risk Factors" contained in Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2014 that we filed with the SEC on March 12, 2015.
+These risks include, but are not limited to those set forth under the heading "Risk Factors" contained in Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2014 that we have filed with the SEC.